10XGenomics/vartrix/README.md

 `--ref-matrix`: If `--scoring-method` is set to `coverage`, this must also be set.
 This is the path that the reference coverage matrix will be written to.

+`--umi`: Boolean flag -- consider UMIs when calculating coverage?
+In this mode, the BAM must have a `UB` tag reporting the UMI for a given alignment.
+A consensus of the most common base for a given UMI will be used.
+This will mostly effect the `coverage` and `alt_frac` modes.
+DEFAULT: false.

 `--threads`: The number of parallel threads to use.
+DEFAULT: 1.

 `--log-level`: One of `info`, `error` or `debug`.
 Increasing levels of logging. `Debug` mode is extremely verbose and will report on the fate of every single read.
 DEFAULT: error.

 `--mapq`: The minimum mapping quality of reads to be considered.
 Default: 0.

 `--primary-alignments`: Boolean flag -- consider only primary alignments?
-Default: false.
+DEFAULT: false.

 `--no-duplicates`: Boolean flag -- ignore alignments marked as duplicates?
 Take care when turning this on with scRNA-seq data, as duplicates are marked in that pipeline for every extra read sharing the same UMI/CB pair, which will result in most variant data being lost.
-Default: false.
+DEFAULT: false.

 ## Log level considerations